Koliadka: In classical music

+Arrangements of koliadky were created by Ukrainian composers Hanna Havrylets, Michael Hayvoronsky, Pylyp Kozytsky, Alexander Koshetz, Mykola Lysenko, Kyrylo Stetsenko, Vasyl Barvinsky and others.
+Own versions of koliadky were created by a number of modern composers such as Pavlo Dvorsky.
+Koliadka tunes also inspired works by Viktor Kaminsky, Borys Lyatoshynsky and others.

 "The Little Swallow"

 Ukrainian "Щедрик" ("Shchedryk"), known in English as "The Little Swallow", is a famous folk song that has pre-Christian roots.
 The song was arranged by the Ukrainian composer and teacher Mykola Leontovych in 1916.
 "Shchedryk" was later adapted as an English Christmas carol, "Carol of the Bells", by popular American composer, educator, and choral conductor of Ukrainian ethnic origin Peter J. Wilhousky following a performance of the original song by Alexander Koshetz's Ukrainian National Chorus at Carnegie Hall on October 5, 1921.
 Peter J. Wilhousky copyrighted and published his new lyrics (which were not based on the Ukrainian lyrics) in 1936.

-Conceptually, Ukrainian lyrics of this song meets the definition of schedrivka (Malanka song) while English content of "Carol of the Bells" indicates it as koliadka (Christmas song).
+Conceptually, Ukrainian lyrics of this song meets the definition of shchedrivka (Malanka song) while English content of "Carol of the Bells" indicates it as koliadka (Christmas song).

 On December 9, 2016, Georgian-born British singer Katie Melua and The Gori Women's Choir (which is conducted by Teona Tsiramua) sang original Ukrainian "Shchedryk" on BBC.